-Getting an accountability partner (like a friend, partner, coach, financial advisor, etc.) increases your odds of success and the likelihood that you’ll stick to your goals.
+Get yourself an accountability partner, like a friend, significant other, coach, or financial advisor.
+This increases your odds of success and the likelihood that you’ll stick to your goals.
 Positive peer pressure works!

 Ideas for Attainable Financial Resolutions

-While your Personal Capital team can’t be out there every day making sure you’re tackling your other resolutions, we do have a handful of resolutions to consider to get your finances in order.
+While the Personal Capital team can’t be out there every day making sure you’re tackling your other resolutions, we do have a handful of suggestions for helping your finances in order.